 Of course, if your flat is unfurnished, you’ll have to front some money for a bed and storage space if you don’t own those things already.
 Don’t forget that most flats will ask for a security deposit of one month’s rent when you sign the rental contract, and if you use a realtor, they will likely charge a commission fee of one month’s rent, as well.
 If you want to avoid using a realtor, and do the extensive legwork yourself your best bet is the site Bezrealitky (without realtor).

-Other Monthly Expenses
+Other Monthly Expenses in Prague

 There are a few other monthly expenses in addition to your rent that you’ll have to consider for your cost of living in Prague.